Department of Curriculum and Instruction

 BILG 4665.
 Biliteracy Development and Assessment for Emergent Bilingual Learners.

-This course explores the dynamic, unique process of reading and writing development in Spanish and English for emergent bilingual learners.
-Theoretical frameworks, instructional methods, strategies, and materials for promoting biliteracy development are examined through an integrated approach that considers socio-cognitive, linguistic, historical, and political factors.
-This course is taught in Spanish and English and includes extensive experience in a bilingual elementary classroom.
-As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite coursework requirements.
+This course explores the dynamic and interconnected development of reading and writing in Spanish and English among emergent bilingual learners.
+Students examine theoretical frameworks, instructional methods, strategies, and materials that support biliteracy development through evidence-based instructional practices.
+The course uses an integrated approach that considers socio-cognitive, linguistic, historical, and policy contexts shaping the educational experiences of emergent bilingual students.
+Students also explore assessment approaches used to evaluate biliteracy skills and interpret assessment data to inform instruction.
+The course is taught in Spanish and English and includes extensive experience in a bilingual elementary classroom.
 Prerequisite: Admittance to Educator Preparation Program and a 2.75 Overall GPA and Departmental Approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter